'New Yorker' Editor Explains Why Steve Bannon Was Dropped From Festival

 I’m out.
 I genuinely support public intellectual debate, and have paid to see people speak with whom I strongly disagree.
 But this isn’t James Baldwin vs William F Buckley.
 This is PT Barnum level horseshit.
 And it was announced on a weekend just before tix went on sale. https://t.co/oYk1llNgvV— John Mulaney (@mulaney) September 3, 2018

-One of the most vocal critics was Apatow — whose Twitter feed also became a site for debate over the invitation to Bannon.
+One of the most vocal critics was Apatow, whose Twitter feed also became a site for debate over the invitation to Bannon.

 "I will not take part in an event that normalizes hate," Apatow said via Twitter, calling on the magazine to cancel Bannon's portion of the event.
 He added, "Maybe they should read their own reporting about his ideology."